 Typically, at the top of a datasheet, there will be a summary of the more interesting characteristics.
 For instance Figure 2, which is the Fairchild product Summary for their FDP8896.

-This is an example of a datashet that doesn't specify Logic Level loveliness, but notice how it lists the RDS(ON) at both a VGS(ON) of 10V and 4.5V.
+This is an example of a datashet that doesn't specify the device as Logic Level, but notice how it lists the rDS(ON) at both a VGS(ON) of 10V and a VGS(ON) of 4.5V.
 That 4.5V offering quite credibly bumps this MOSFET into the Logic Level zone.
 But, because the rDS(ON) is slightly higher, the transistor, at the Max ID of 35A, will get a little hotter, when driven by a 4.5 Gate Voltage.

 Figure 3 shows the Product Summary of the Vishay IRF540 MOSFET.

 Unlike the FDP8896 example, this one only lists the RDS(ON) for a VGS(ON) of 10V — already a death knell for Logic Level-ism -- or is it...